Orange County Plaza: 1979 renovation

 in 1979 the center was known as Garden Grove Mall.
 There was a $5 million renovation of the mall in 1979 with new anchors National Lumber, and a new branch of Huntington Park-based 10000 sqft Wineman's Department Store that opened in the east end of the mall in the fall of that year.
-Wineman's operated until acquisition of the chain by Boston Stores in 1984, when some of their branches were converted to Boston Stores.
+Wineman's operated until acquisition of the chain by Boston Stores in 1984, when this and other branches were converted to Boston Stores.
 Additional stores that were added were McDonald's, Straw Hat Pizza, Citizens Savings and Loan, Bank of America and See's Candies.
 The gross leasable area at that time was 345000 sqft.

 The Promenade at Garden Grove today

 The site continues to function as a shopping center called The Promenade at Garden Grove.
 With 353217 sqft of gross leasable area it classifies as a community shopping center a.k.a. "large neighborhood center".
-Anchors are Garden Grove's second Walmart (opened July 16, 2014, formerly Costco which opened in 1987 and relocated in 1994), a 16-screen Regal Cinemas, Marshalls, Ross Dress for Less, 24 Hour Fitness, Aldi, Petsmart and Dollar Tree.
+Anchors are Garden Grove's second Walmart (opened July 16, 2014, formerly Costco which opened in 1987 and relocated in 1994), a 16-screen Regal Cinemas, Marshalls, Ross Dress for Less, 24 Hour Fitness, Aldi, PetSmart and Dollar Tree.